InfiniteCuriosity/NumericEnsembles/cran-comments.md

 This took a very large amount of work, but is fixed.
 Nothing writes to the user's home filespace now, it all writes to tempdir1.

 * 0.9.2 updated the vignette so the code runs correctly, and corrected /R/NumericEnsembles.R code, so that set.seed runs correctly. (there was a line of code that was randomizing the data, that has been fixed).

+* 0.10.0, updated to show that NumericEnsembles runs 32 models now (used to run 40).
+The package runs in much less time than previously.
+Therefore the Vignette was updated to show the greatly improved speed.